key292sol/Maze-Creation-And-Path-Finding/README.md

 ## Notes

 ### Random Prim's:
-I've implemented a modified version of it which uses cells instead of walls.
+Implemented a modified version of it which uses cells instead of walls.

 ### Binary Tree
 It is implemented so that it carves a passage to the left or above the current cell.

 ### Depth First Search
-Instead of using a stack, I have stored the backtracking info in the cells itself.
+Instead of using a stack, the backtracking data is stored in the cells themself.